-The amount of this scholarship can cover a significant portion of a student’s direct educational costs and is based on a careful review of the Statement of Finances.
-Students who receive this scholarship will still be expected to contribute toward the cost of their education.
+The amount of this scholarship can cover a significant portion of a student’s direct educational costs.
+It is based on a careful review of the student’s application and Statement of Finances.
+Students who receive this scholarship will be expected to contribute toward the cost of their education.

-The Ambassador Scholarship is awarded with the expectation that after completion of their studies, graduates will return to their home country and serve in an area of ministry for at least two years.
-If a student is unable to meet that commitment, the scholarship will be converted into a Kuyper College Loan, which the student will be responsible to repay in full.
+The Ambassador Scholarship is awarded with the expectation that after completion of their studies, graduates will return to their home country and serve in their field of study.

-The selection of new recipients is made by the Scholarship Committee.
-Selection is based on the Statement of Finances and the student’s completed admission file, along with additional essays required for this particular scholarship.
+The selection of new recipients is made by the Financial Aid Office.
+Selection is based on the Statement of Finances and the student’s completed admission file.

-Recipients of the Ambassador Scholarship must be enrolled in one of the following programs: business leadership, interdisciplinary studies, ministry leadership, youth ministry, social work, or a certificate or associate degree program.
+Recipients of the Ambassador Scholarship must be enrolled in one of the following programs: business leadership, interdisciplinary studies, ministry leadership, youth ministry, social work, a certificate, or associate degree program.
 Students must have a grade point average of 3.0 or higher (on a 4.0 scale).

 The application and all documents are due on or before February 1.

 To apply for the International Ambassador Scholarship, please complete all of the required paperwork for regular admission.
 In addition, please ask your pastor to download, complete and email a Pastor Recommendation.

 If you are receiving support from your denomination or need further education to fulfill your current church or missions work, please also submit a denominational support letter.